hexaredecimal/BlazingWebX/README.md

 You should have an button with the text `Click me` and if you trigger the click event the text `Hello, World` should replace the button.

+## Why
+- Remove the complexity associated with creating webapps.
+- Allow for reuse of tools and knowledge, hence not making tertiary education completely useless by imposing weird industry standards for frameworks like how ReactJs, Angular etc do.
+- Remove the middle man UI designer.
+Anyone knows how to use java (This statement is made in with my university cs class in mind.
+Almost everyone knows how to write java applications, but struggle with JS due to a lack of exposure), so why not make the UI in java.
+Everyone works, everyone wins.
+- Remove templates by having the UI written as classes that represent components.
+Through Inheritence new components can be created.
+- Minimize the bridge between the backend and the fontend.